 All the standard close-quarters maneuvers were simple, with a turning circle of about one and a half boatlengths and accurate, predictable stopping and reversing.
-With various combinations of differential power to the two props and the ability to control drift with the leeboards, docking should be manageable even in tight places and crosswinds.
+With various combinations of differential power to the boat’s two 3-blade Gori folding propellers (all HH catamarans come equipped with Gori folding props) and the ability to control drift with the leeboards, docking should be manageable even in tight places and crosswinds.

 The twin diesels were fairly quiet at 74 dBA in the cabin, but somewhat louder at the helms, which are close to the engines.
 More substantial soundproofing in the engine compartments would help.
 A throttle setting of 2,400 rpm brought the boat to an easy 9 knot cruise speed.